Manifest

 Example

-Here is a sound, self-explanatory example similar to our usage of OSDK in the Asterinas project.
+Here is a sound, self-explanatory example which is used by OSDK in the Asterinas project.

 In the script ./tools/qemu_args.sh, the environment variables will be used to determine the actual set of qemu arguments.